-Six-time Hawaii Ironman champion and current age-group triathlete super-coach, Mark Allen, has long been a proponent of using a heart-rate monitor to help regulate training.
+Six-time Hawaii IRONMAN champion and current age-group triathlete super-coach, Mark Allen, has long been a proponent of using a heart-rate monitor to help regulate training.
 But the chief purpose of the monitor is not to ensure you're training hard enough; rather, Allen advises triathletes to use it to make sure that their easy training is easy enough.
 In his own training when he was competing, Allen's first order of business was to make sure the bulk of his endurance work was being performed under 155 beats per minute.
 When he first applied this to his run training, he was shocked at how slowly the tyrant of the monitor forced him to go (slower than 8-minute pace).
-For more info from Mark Allen, check out his newsletter.